o-daneel/Lunii.QT/README.md

 (compatible with STUdio archive, **with** transcoding)

+### Warning:
+* Firmware 3.2.2 and + are introducing a new .md file version (v7).
+This breaks compatibility to load custom stories.
+* Avoid upgrading the lunii and keep you existing firmware + previous v6 .md file (it might help 😅)

 ### Hardware supported:
 * **v1, v2**  (full Support)
 * **v3**  (export requires device key file)